Baykar Bayraktar TB2: Ukraine

+2022 Russian invasion

-During the 2022 Russian invasion of Ukraine, TB2 drones have been used by Ukraine's armed forces against Russian forces and equipment.
-In January prior to the invasion, the spokesperson for the air force command Lt.
-Col. Yuri Ihnat confirmed that "Ukraine has approximately 20 Bayraktar drones, but we will not stop there".
+During the 2022 Russian invasion of Ukraine, TB2 drones were used by Ukraine's armed forces against Russian forces and equipment.
+In January, prior to the invasion, the spokesperson for the air force command, Lt.
+Col. Yuri Ihnat, stated that "Ukraine has approximately 20 Bayraktar drones, but we will not stop there".
 On 2 March, Ukrainian defense minister Oleksii Reznikov announced the arrival of additional TB2 drones.

-According to video footage released by the armed forces, TB2 drones have successfully destroyed on different occasions a Russian command post, military vehicles including tanks, IFVs, different types of trucks, surface-to-air missile systems (including Buk and Tor), self-propelled artillery, multiple rocket launcher (MLRS), howitzers and an electronic warfare system.
-The drone also reportedly destroyed two Russian fuel trains, patrol boats and helicopter.
+According to video footage released by the armed forces, TB2 drones have successfully destroyed, on different occasions, a Russian command post, military vehicles—including tanks, IFVs, and different types of trucks—surface-to-air missile systems (including Buk and Tor systems), self-propelled artillery, multiple rocket launcher (MLRS), howitzers, and an electronic warfare system.
+The drone also reportedly destroyed two Russian fuel trains, patrol boats, and a helicopter.

-On 24 February, the day of invasion, the People's Militia of the Luhansk People's Republic claimed it shot down two TB2 drones near the city of Luhansk.
-On 27 February, Ukraine's air force confirmed two strikes by TB2 on Russian convoys in the Kherson and Zhytomyr regions.
+On 24 February, the day of invasion, four Bayraktar TB2 drones stationed at Chuhuiv Air base were abandoned and later destroyed on the ground by Ukrainian Forces, amid reported Russian rocket attacks.
+The People's Militia of the Luhansk People's Republic claimed it shot down two TB2 drones near the city of Luhansk.
+On 27 February, Ukraine's air force confirmed two strikes by TB2s on Russian convoys in the Kherson and Zhytomyr regions.

-The chief of Ukraine's air force Lieutenant General Mykola Oleschuk called the UAV system "life-giving".
-The popularity of the drone in Ukraine led to a song, "Bayraktar" being written about the drone while throwing insults at the Russian army and the invasion.
+The chief of Ukraine's air force, Lieutenant General Mykola Oleschuk, called the UAV system "life-giving".
+The popularity of the drone in Ukraine led to a song, "Bayraktar", which praised the drone while also insulting the Russian army and its invasion.